 As a result of this decline, the Board of Education has directed GUSD staff to explore the possibility of closing one of the eight elementary schools in the District.
 GUSD Superintendent, Dr. Deborah A. Flores, has convened the Superintendent's Advisory Committee on School Closures.
 The Committee is made up of representatives of every major stakeholder group in Gilroy Unified School District: the three bargaining units (GTA, CSEA, GFP), members of Cabinet and School Board, site administrators, parents and community members.
 The committee is following the California Department of Education's guidelines for this process.
-Meetings are scheduled monthly and by June 2019, the Committee will provide an update to the Board about the progress of the Committee with preliminary recommendations.
 If a school is closed, the closure would occur in August 2020.
 The Board will consider the Committee’s recommendations (which are advisory), in August 2019 and make a decision by the fall 2019.
 At this point in time, no decision has been made on whether to close a school and no school has been singled out for closure.
 Ultimately, it is the decision of the school board to close a school.

 There are a few key points to note:

 - The process of closing a school is a long one that involves a tremendous amount of community outreach and input.